Aditya-Ranjan1234/AI-Applications-Textile-Industry/README.md

 # AI Applications in Textile-Garment Industry

+> A comprehensive collection of AI/ML solutions for textile manufacturing, including defect detection, demand forecasting, and worker assistance systems.

 This repository contains various AI/ML applications focused on solving challenges in the textile and garment industry.
 The projects demonstrate the practical implementation of artificial intelligence in different aspects of textile manufacturing and quality control.

 ## Projects Overview